 Engineered Wood Flooring – Yes

-Engineered wood flooring is less affected by temperature fluctuations than solid wood flooring since it is made up of multiple layers.
-Generally, temperatures should not exceed 27°C. and the temperature should be increased graduallyover a period of 7 days up to the optimal room temperature when first placed to allow the flooring to adjust to the heat.
+Generally engineered wood is less affected by temperature fluctuations than solid wood flooring since it is made up of multiple layers.
+Generally, temperatures should not exceed 27°C. and the temperature should be increased gradually over a period of 7 days up to the optimal room temperature when first placed to allow the flooring to adjust to the heat.

 Engineered wood boards are extremely stable due to a core board comprised of ply layers that is then finished off with a solid wood top layer.
 To be UHF compatible, the top layer should be no thicker than 5mm and the total board should be no thicker than 18mm.
 This is done to allow heat to move through effectively and ascend.